 Where the Task Team fits in – positioning in relation to other bodies:

 In recognizing the larger universe of entities, initiatives, and actors working on the NWoW and that some of these falls outside the remit of the IASC, they nonetheless require coherent contribution by the IASC as a collective, in addition to individual agency/sectoral injects.
-Among these are the current reforms of the UNDG, the Grand Bargain and its Workstream 10 and other related work streams, the Good Humanitarian Donorship Group (sub-working group on humanitarian development nexus), the UN - World Bank Group’s partnership on the Humanitarian Development Peace Initiative, the Senior Transformative Agenda Implementation Team, the Humanitarian Development Action Group (HDAG) supported by the NYC Centre on International Cooperation (CIC), the IASC Clusters, Professionals in Humanitarian Assistance and Protection (PHAP), as well as other initiativesIASC subsidiary bodies such as the HFTT, etc.
+Among these are the current reforms of the UNDG, the Grand Bargain and its Workstream 10 and other related work streams, the Good Humanitarian Donorship Group (sub-working group on humanitarian development nexus), the UN - World Bank Group’s partnership on the Humanitarian Development Peace Initiative, the Senior Transformative Agenda Implementation Team (also known as the P2P Support Team), the Humanitarian Development Action Group (HDAG) supported by the NYC Centre on International Cooperation (CIC), the IASC Clusters, Professionals in Humanitarian Assistance and Protection (PHAP), as well as other initiatives such as Joint IDP Profiling Service (JIPS).

 In particular, the WG welcomes the formalization of the UNDG SDSP RG which will partially inherent the workstreams under the now discontinued UN WGT workplan.
 The WG strongly urges the TT to reactivate its linkages with the SDSP RG and relevant subsidiary Task Teams thereof, noting that coherent progress on NWoW at principal level needs to be mirrored at working level.
 These two groups are best placed to do so, given their representativeness, the inclusivity, and their proximity to field level operations as well as the technical know-how to provide support when needed.